 Eat In Lines and on Transportation

 Don’t bother wasting time munching on snacks while sitting outside an attraction or show.
-If allowed, it is always better to eat your snacks while you are waiting in lines or sitting in a theater waiting for a show.
+If allowed, it is always better to eat your snacks or drink your coffee from the theme parks while you are waiting in lines or sitting in a theater waiting for a show.

-Snacking on foods while on a shuttle bus or boat also helps you save time when you are in the theme parks.
+Snacking on foods while on a hotel shuttle bus to Universal Studios or a boat also helps you save time when you are in the theme parks.

 Dietary Restrictions / Allergies